arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 	$fp = fopen('/etc', 'w');
 	PHP Warning:  fopen(/etc): failed to open stream: Is a directory in php shell code on line 1

-In Unix/C a directory is really just a file; and originally you could just open and read it, like any ol’ file.
+In Unix/C a directory is really a file; and originally you could open and read it like any ol’ file.
 This is how you got the directory entries back in the day!

 Here’s an example: